-- 17. Large-scale logging. - 18.
+- 14. Large-scale peat extraction, quarries and open-cast mining, and processing of metal ores or coal. - 15.
+Extraction of petroleum and natural gas for commercial purposes. - 16.
+Installations for storage of petroleum, petrochemical, or chemical products with a capacity of 200,000 tonnes or more. - 17.
+Large-scalelogging. - 18.
 Municipal wastewater treatment plants with a capacity exceeding 150,000 population equivalent. - 19.
 Municipal solid waste processing and disposal facilities. - 20.
 Large-scale tourism and retail development. - 21.
 Construction of high-voltage overhead electrical power lines. - 22.
 Large-scale land reclamation. - 23.
 Large-scale primary agriculture or forestation involving intensification or conversion of natural habitats. - 24.
-Plants for the tanning of hides and skins where the treatment capacity exceeds 12 tons of finished products per day. - 25.
+Plants for the tanning of hides and skins where the treatment capacity exceeds 12 tonnes of finished products per day. - 25.
 Installations for the intensive rearing of poultry or pigs with more than 40,000 places for poultry; 2,000 places for production pigs (over 30 kg); or 750 places for sows. - 26.
-Projects which are planned to be carried out in sensitive locations or are likely to have a perceptible impact on such locations, even if the project category does not appear in this list.
-Such sensitive locations include, inter alia, national parks and other protected areas identified by national or international law, and other sensitive locations of international, national or regional importance, such as wetlands, forests with high biodiversity value, areas of archaeological or cultural significance, and areas of importance for Indigenous Peoples or other vulnerable groups. - 27.
-Projects which may result in significant adverse social impacts to local communities or other project affected parties. - 28.
+Projects which are planned to be carried out in sensitive locations and are likely to have a perceptible impact on such locations, even if the project category does not appear in this list.
+Such sensitive locations include, inter alia, national parks and other protected areas identified by national or international law, and other sensitive locations of international, national or regional importance, such as wetlands, forests with high biodiversity value, areas of archaeological or cultural significance, and areas of importance for Indigenous Peoples or other groups at higher risk of vulnerability or marginalization.

+- 27. Projects which may result in significant adverse social impacts to local communities or other project affected parties. - 28.
 Projects which may involve significant involuntary resettlement or economic displacement.